The National Police Spring

 Incidents continue to evolve around the world with terrorism.
-Threats of violence in the forms of car bombings, hostage taking, active shooter events and global political and rebellious coups demonstrate the “voice of people.”
+Threats of violence in the forms of car bombings, hostage-taking, active shooter events, and global political and rebellious coups demonstrate the “voice of people.”
 The National Police Spring stemming from Ferguson and the Baltimore “Communities Against Police” is just the beginning of the shift within our own country and we need solutions, not people rallying with empty demands.
 Centering arguments on race instead of the core issue which few admit is that of socioeconomic community status.
 By diminishing the actuality of the facts reduces the value of actual racism to near zero.
-Race is A factor, not THE factor.
+The race is “A” factor, not “THE” factor.
 At no time does this paper imply race is not a key issue – in actuality, it’s a good portion of the core.
-Incidents within this essay describe basic principles and facts of same that few knew due to irresponsible reporting, but they are indisputable.
+Incidents within this essay describe basic principles and facts of the same that few knew due to irresponsible reporting, but they are indisputable.
 Each incident has often demonstrated the rush to judgment against police with zero facts and then assumes to be a race issue.
-Enter Baltimore, the population is more than represented in every Governmental agency but economically, depraved of jobs and solid occupations.
+Enter Baltimore, the population is more than represented in every Governmental agency but economically, deprived of jobs and solid occupations.
 The poor economic conditions leave many residents with little opportunities to earn a living.
-When crime on the streets provide that opportunity and the first to address each incident is a police officer, there will be no one else to blame no matter the issue.
+When crime on the streets provides that opportunity and the first to address each incident is a police officer, there will be no one else to blame no matter the issue.
 Solving the communication problem will result in 95% of the solution.
-Knowing what’s wrong is key to fixing what lies within each mind, body and spirit.
+Knowing what’s wrong is key to fixing what lies within each mind, body, and spirit.

 After Action Report